JPEG XS: Core coding system

 Codestream packing: All entropy-coded data are packed into a linear stream of bits (grouped in byte multiples) along with all of the required image metadata.
-This sequence of bytes is called the codestream and its high-level syntax is based on the typical JPEG markers and marker segments syntax.
+This sequence of bytes is called the codestream and its high-level syntax is based on JPEG marker and marker segment syntax.

-Profiles, levels and sublevels
+Profiles, levels, sublevels, and FBB levels

-JPEG XS defines profiles (in ISO/IEC 21122-2) that define subsets of coding tools that conforming decoders shall support, by limiting the permitted parameter values and allowed markers.
+JPEG XS defines profiles in ISO/IEC 21122-2 that define subsets of coding tools that conforming decoders must support and limit the permitted parameter values and allowed markers.
 The following table represents an overview of all the profiles along with their most important properties.
-Please refer to the standard for a complete specification of each profile.